IN THIS ARTICLE:

-This is what makes Google Ads uniquely powerful:
+This makes Google Ads uniquely powerful for early-stage growth:

-You get fast feedback on messaging and offers
+You get fast feedback on which messages convert

 You can scale what works and pause what doesn't

-For startups trying to validate growth channels quickly, Google Ads is often the fastest path to revenue.
+For startups trying to validate a growth channel quickly, Google Ads is often the fastest path to meaningful revenue.

 How Google Ads Works for Startups